-DRE Condensed IDC instructors MUST have successfully completed a State-approved instructordevelopment course or its equivalent and have clearly demonstrated all the techniques and skills required of a competent trainer.
+DRE IDC instructors MUST have successfully completed a State-approved instructor-development course or its equivalent and have clearly demonstrated all the techniques and skills required of a competent trainer.
 It is recommended to have a minimum of two faculty members per class.
 Thought should be given to choosing a balanced faculty who effectively demonstrate learning principles, effective feedback strategies, and interpersonal communication skills.
-At least one faculty member with prior experience training the DRE Condensed IDC is strongly recommended.
-The Course Manager shall provide faculty with copies of the DRE Instructor Guide and DRE Participant Manual of the DRE Condensed IDC.
+At least one faculty member with prior experience teaching the DRE IDC is strongly recommended.
+The Course Manager shall provide faculty with copies of the Instructor and Participant DRE IDC guides.